-Safety During Pregnancy And Breastfeeding
+Is Use Of Aloe Vera Juice During Pregnancy And Breastfeeding Safe?

 Topical use of aloe vera during pregnancy or breastfeeding may not be as harmful, but internal use is discouraged.
 As per a theory, aloe vera can stimulate uterine contractions and cause complications.
 Also, we don’t know if aloe vera would be excreted in breast milk.
 Hence, avoiding internal use is the best way to go.

 Consumption of aloe vera juice is also not advised.

 As aloe vera might lower blood sugar, caution is recommended while taking medications that lower blood sugar.
 Aloe vera might also interact with agents for cancer, brain, heart, intestines, liver, and stomach.
 It can interact with substances that increase urination or potassium excretion.
 It can also interact with hormonal agents, antifungals, anesthetics, thyroid hormones, and wound healing agents (21).
 It can also interfere with supplements related to all of the conditions stated above.

 So, this was about aloe vera juice side effects, now know about what are the precautions to follow.